rohitksingh-021/Internship-Project/README.md

 # Internship-Project
-It'a project which was completed by me during my internship.
+It's a project which was assigned during uring my internship.